 by Elizabeth Turello –

+This article will appear in the upcoming 2023 Second Issue of Soul Magazine.
 Elizabeth Turello is the Communications Associate for the World Apostolate of Fatima USA/Blue Army Shrine.